Does Medicare Cover the Measles Vaccine?

 If you have Medicare benefits through Part C, your provider might require that you get your vaccines and other prescription drugs from a pharmacy that is included in the plan’s network of providers.
 If you aren’t sure about the providers, you can check your written plan or speak to a representative of your plan’s provider.

 Measles is a highly contagious virus that generally begins in the respiratory system.
-About 10 to 12 days after exposure, you might notice some of the following symptoms:
+Measle symptoms first appear about 7 to 14 days after exposure to the virus.